saucelabs/node-make-sync/README.markdown

 This module uses  [node-fibers](http://github.com/laverdet/node-fibers) to transform asynchronous functions into synchronous ones.
-The asynchronous function must have a 'done' callback as the last arg, and must return result in the form 'done(res)' or 'done(err, res)'
+This is designed to work with asynchronous functions following the standard ('done' callback as the last arg).

 The main commands are: